zooba/python-api-pep/PEP.md

 ## Platform interaction layer

-This layer provides most of what is today known as CPython (at least on supported platforms).
-By adopting this layer, Python can be used in ways that interact with the platform, including its user-facing and filesystem-facing mechanisms.
+This layer provides most of what is today known as CPython (at least on supported platforms) in the form of services that implement the contracts required by the core layer.
+These enable Python to be used in ways that interact with the platform, including user-facing and filesystem-facing mechanisms.
+Each target operating system will have a different implementation of the platform interaction layer.

+Examples of the contents of the platform interaction layer:

 * File system access
 * Standard input/output streams